 Here are some home remedies that may help reduce wheezing.

 Asthma is a condition where the airways in your lungs become swollen and muscles around your airways tighten.1 The obstruction in air flow causes symptoms like wheezing, breathlessness, coughing, and a tight feeling in your chest.
 Doctors usually prescribe preventive and symptom-relieving medications and lifestyle changes to help keep your condition in check.
 They may also help you identify early warning signs to prevent serious complications.

 While it is necessary to religiously follow your doctor’s advice, the following home remedies may help support your treatment.

 1. Avoid Triggers Like Dust, Smoke, Or Mold

-Smoking or breathing in secondhand smoke can worsen wheezing.
+Smoking or breathing in secondhand smoke can

 It’s important to avoid substances that can irritate your airways and trigger an asthma attack.
 Here are some tips you can follow: